 Alignment with What Works Clearinghouse

 The problem solving strategy reflects the instructional recommendations outlined in the What Works Clearinghouse practice guide for assisting students struggling with mathematics.
-Specifically, our framework addresses three of the guide's core recommendations: teaching students to use a consistent set of steps to monitor their own problem-solving process, using visual representations to connect numbers to their real-world meaning, and building students' ability to recognize structural similarities across different problem types.
+Specifically, our framework addresses three of the guide's core recommendations: teaching students to use a consistent set of steps to monitor their own problem-solving process, using visual representations to connect numbers to their real-world meaning, and building students' ability to recognize structural similarities and schemas across different problem types.
 The WWC rates these recommendations with strong or moderate evidence, placing them among the most reliable practices available for math intervention.

 The Bottom Line

 The evidence points clearly in one direction: students who learn to think about the structure of a problem — not just the words in it — become more accurate, more confident, and more independent mathematical thinkers.
-CUBS is built to deliver exactly that.
+WPIP is built to deliver exactly that.

 After completing the free two-hour training you will have immediate access to the diagnostic assessment, schema posters for Part-Part-Total, the Developing Schema Resource for Part-Part-Total, the instructional sequence document, a prompting guide for all three schema types, four read-alouds covering the problem-solving strategy and each schema, and a unit from each of the four workbooks.